Nav Bar Food and Drink Course Categories Patrons

-Listen to the dictation and write down what you hear in the box.
-You can use the IPA script to help you if you want, or use the IPA without the audio file if you want to practice your IPA reading skills.
+Can you unjumble these sentences based on the A Bittersweet Tale lesson?
+If you are finding it difficult, listen to the audio.
+You can also use the IPA script to help you if you want.
 Once you are happy with the sentence you have written, click the reveal button under the box to see the correct sentence.
 You will be given 5 sentences each time you do the exercise.
-Enjoy this dictation exercise.
+Enjoy this jumbled sentence exercise.

 Become a Britlish Patron!